 There’s logic to every madness

 People build systems to make things easier, and then people break systems for the same purpose: to make things easier.
-Systems that ensure a smooth functioning of daily life may at one point become self-aware – you know, like in the Matrix.
+Systems that make daily life more manageable may at one point become self-aware – you know, like in the Matrix.

 This is what usually happens in large, developed societies, like Britain, whose goal is to democratise individual rights through impersonal systems: bureaucracy.

 While the anomaly of the British system is too much logic for its own good, the anomaly of the Croatian one is too much emotions.
-It’s a system that feels and whose feelings need to be tended to.
+Croatian mentality is a system that feels and whose feelings need to be tended to.
 This is where nepotism comes in.

 #1 The whole is NOT greater than the sum of its parts